 Individuals who want to earn their high school diploma from Washington State may enroll in developmental and/or college-level courses to meet state requirements.
-Students who are 17 years of age or younger, of if their graduating class has not graduated, must have a release from their high school to attend classes at OC.
+Students who are 17 years of age or younger, or if their graduating class has not yet graduated, must have a release from their high school to attend classes at OC.

 The first step is to get all official high school transcripts and make an appointment with an OC counselor who will evaluate them to determine what courses are needed.
 Students must also meet any other state testing requirements, such as the WASL or HSPE if they are under the age of 21.
-The coast of tuition is reduced for those who are over the age of 18 and meet other minimum requirements.
-For more information contact the Advising and Counseling Center at 360.475.7530 or visit www.olympic.edu/Students/Students/StudentServices/CounselingServices/hSComp.
+The cost of tuition is reduced for those who are over the age of 18 and meet other minimum requirements.
+For more information contact the Advising and Counseling Center at 360.475.7530 or visit www.olympic.edu/programs-classes/qed-and-high-school-completion.